Hadamard matrix: Properties

 Equality in this bound is attained for a real matrix M if and only if M is a Hadamard matrix.

 The order of a Hadamard matrix must be 1, 2, or a multiple of 4.

+Proof

+The proof of the nonexistence of Hadamard matrices with dimensions other than 1, 2, or a multiple of 4 follows:

+If $n>1$, then there is at least one scalar product of 2 rows which has to be 0.
+The scalar product is a sum of n values each of which is either 1 or −1, therefore the sum is odd for odd n, so n must be even.